iratin1/iratin1/README.md

 - 👋 Hi, I’m @iratin1
 - 👀 I’m interested in games and dev
-- 🌱 I’m currently HTML
+- 🌱 I’m currently Studying HTML and CSS

 <!---